-The Bambu Batu family
+The Bambu Batu story

 The first and only store of its kind, Bambu Batu of San Luis Obispo opened in 2006, with a room full of bamboo tables and bar stools, a stack of bamboo t-shirts, and a patio full of Phyllostachys.
-Today we live as Digital Nomads, continuing to run our website and provide an amazing wealth of bamboo knowledge on our blog.

 The brick & mortar shop closed in 2020, but the spirit lives on.
 We remain committed to providing the most thorough, reliable and well-written bamboo information on the web.
 We also offer consultations to guide farmers and aspiring farmers as they navigate the exciting and fast-changing bamboo industry.